DorianCoding/bamtest/README.md

 BAM readers and writers have single-thread and multi-thread modes.

+You can construct pileups from all readers using `Pileup`.

 You can use `bgzip` module to interact directly with bgzip files (BGZF).

 The crate also allows to conviniently work with SAM/BAM `records`